 Submit copy of Technical Advisor qualification per Section 1.11 prior to commencement of work under this Section.

 ICF manufactured product has been evaluated for current compliance with the applicable building code evaluation service.
-Documentation of approval by Intertek, City of Los Angeles, State of Florida, State of Wisconsin.
+Documentation of approval by Intertek, City of Los Angeles, State of Florida, State of Wisconsin where applicable.

 Submit documentation of fastener withdrawal from plastic tie insert flange strip.